 IPPT-REQ-304245/A-IPPTServer/Client interaction – request

-The IPPTServer Central Handler shall be able interact with all IPPTClient Local Handlers and shall be able to receive and process token requests.
+The IPPTServer Central Handler shall be able to interact with all IPPTClient Local Handlers and shall be able to receive and process token requests.

 The IPPTServer Central Handler design shall be flexible to accommodate requests from additional IPPTClient Local Handlers in the future as well.